mnwato/chatgpt-pool/README.md

 <br/><br/>

 ## How to Use:
-1. Edit **model_configs.json** in root path:
+1. Edit **model_configs.json** in root path, for example:
-    Edit openai config as your account API info:
+    Set your OpenAI API info if you want to use OpenAI models:
      ```JSON
         "openai": {
             "OPENAI_API_KEY": "YOUR_OPENAI_API_KEY",